Our recent previous treks and expeditions

 Combined with the above trip, this made a total of seven (plus a last minute cancellation).

-It proved to be a tougher than expected outing.
-The snow started low and we put on plastic/mountaineering boots and ascended to the summit fairly easily.
-From the summit there was a 360 degree panorama of mountains and way in the distance we could clearly see K2, GI & GII plus Broad Peak, so four of the five 8000'ers in Pakistan, more than 250kms away!
-However after our leisurely admiration of the view in the warm sun, we postholed down, often frustratingly falling through the snow crust, immensely tiring with plenty of bruised shins too.
-Thank goodness we did not attempt Dzo Jongo first, it would have been a true ordeal - or failure.
+Climbing "baldy" proved to be a tougher than expected outing.
+The snow started low and we put on mountaineering boots then ascended to the summit fairly easily.
+From the summit there was a 360 degree panorama of mountains and way in the distance we could clearly see K2, GI & GII plus Broad Peak, so four of the five 8000'ers in Pakistan, more than 250kms distant!
+So far, so good, however after our leisurely admiration of the view in the warm sun, we postholed down, often frustratingly falling through the snow crust, immensely tiring with bruised shins too.
+Thank goodness we did not attempt Dzo Jongo first, it would have been a true ordeal.

 2023 Nepal treks